 How to make the ultimate fresh fruit platter.
 Read my hints, tips and tricks to ensure your easy fruit tray is the star of the party.
+You'll love these fruit platter ideas!

 A fruit platter sounds easy enough to make, however, with a few tricks you can make sure it lasts, looks delicious and the fresh fruit stays at its best.